fiesta/apidocs/index.rst

 - The :doc:`list-management-api` allows API clients to create and manage Fiesta lists.

-- The :doc:`message-manipulation-api` allows API clients to modify messages as they are sent to existing Fiesta lists.
+- The :doc:`message-middleware-api` allows API clients to modify messages as they are sent to existing Fiesta lists.

 Contributing